Consult City's Top Doctors, The Minute You Need To

 No Ophthalmologys available currently

 Our eyes are one of the most important sensory organs in the body.
 They are also the most highly developed and most sensitive organs at the same time.
 We tend to take the proper functionality of our eyes for granted, which we realize when something goes wrong.
 This is why it is important to practice proper eye care, by visiting an eye specialist doctor every one or two years.
 This may vary based on your age, risk factors and other underlying medical conditions.

 There are two types of eye care specialists, namely optometrists and ophthalmologists.
-Ophthalmologist doctors specialize in vision problems, medical conditions related to the eye, and can perform surgery on the eye in case of trauma or other disorders.
+Ophthalmologist doctors specialize in vision problems, such as sudden loss of vision, medical conditions related to the eye, such as reasons for squint eyes in children, etc and can perform surgery on the eye in case of trauma or other disorders.
 Optometrists, on the other hand, are eye care specialists who specialize in regular eye care and can diagnose and help treat vision problems.
 This includes conducting eye tests regularly, prescribing and fitting glasses, and detecting different eye conditions.
 Both optometrists and ophthalmologists often work hand in hand to treat patients.

 The best ophthalmologists are available on MFine for online eye doctor consultation so that you can skip the long lines and wait time to see a doctor.
 Instead, talk to a doctor online on our website or app to receive a diagnosis over the phone, chat, or a video call, all from the comfort of your own home.
 MFine partners with top ophthalmologists and optometrists, so that you can rest assured that you’re in the best hands.
 You can also check out ophthalmologist clinics and eye specialist hospitals near you, or find an ophthalmologist nearby for a physical checkup.